mbianchidev/mbianchidev/extra.md

 - Pizza delivery guy
 - Music events PR and organizer (wish I was still doing this)
 - Vocal coach (I'm still doing this)

+Some of these I didn't like that much, but each of them taught me something and played a role in shaping who I am today.